Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Abstract

 Distributed training of large deep-learning models often leads to failures, so checkpointing is commonly employed for recovery.
 State-of-the-art studies focus on frequent checkpointing for fast recovery from failures.
 However, it generates numerous checkpoints, incurring substantial costs and thus degrading training performance.
 Recently, differential checkpointing has been proposed to reduce costs, but it is limited to recommendation systems, so its application to general distributed training systems remains unexplored.

-This paper proposes \sysname, an efficient frequent checkpointing framework that \textit{reuses} compressed gradients, serving as differential checkpoints to reduce cost.
+We propose \sysname, an efficient frequent checkpointing framework that \textit{reuses} compressed gradients, serving as differential checkpoints to reduce cost.
 Furthermore, \sysname incorporates a batched gradient write optimization to persist these differentials to storage efficiently.
 It also dynamically tunes both the checkpoint frequency and the batching size to maximize performance.
-We further enhance \sysname with a layer-wise gradient reusing and snapshotting approach and a CPU-based asynchronous persistence strategy, enabling frequent checkpointing without gradient compression.
-Experiments on various workloads show that \sysname can achieve checkpointing frequency up to per iteration with less than 3.1\% runtime overhead.
+To enhance \sysname under non-compression scenarios, we further propose \sysnameplus, which incorporates a layer-wise-reuse snapshotting strategy, along with an incremental-merging persistence strategy.
+Experiments on various workloads show that \sysname and \sysnameplus can reduce the training time by up to 89.2\% and 81.2\% with checkpointing frequency up to per iteration.